 I learned about the power of transitions several decades ago when I was a trainer for Langevin Learning Services, the largest train-the-trainer company in the world.
-I delivered 20 different programs, designed by a professional instructional designer.
+I delivered 20 different programs, each designed by a professional instructional designer.

 Honor the space between no longer and not yet.”Nancy Levin, best-selling author

 Have a transition mindset.
-And consider the following very specific ways of putting transitions into action throughout your work day.
+And consider the following specific ways of putting transitions into action throughout your work day.

 Prepare with data and information.
 And prepare for flow.

-Only you know what will be regenerative for you in those 5 minutes.
+Only you know what will be regenerative for you in 5 minutes.
 Close your eyes and meditate?
 Step outside and enjoy a change of scenery?
 Look at a bit of nature?
 Have a quick jog?
 Eat a power bar?
 Chances are, going on social media or chit-chatting with colleagues, no matter how much you like them, won’t do the trick.

 Surely you can take a minute, just ONE minute, to focus yourself before you join a meeting.
 A minute in which you mentally and emotionally put yourself into an optimal state of mind for the meeting you are about to attend.